-- (1) Automatic adjustments to account for Pass-through, volume sensitive costs and contracted indexation impacts agreed at the business planning stage - (2) An end-of-year reopener to enable the Allowed Revenue to be amended for the following Regulatory Year where costs have arisen that could not be reasonably anticipated - (3) An emergency reopener - 5.45 The Licensee should use its budgetary flexibility in the first instance to accommodate cost variations.
-It must also report on its delivery to the approved budget to the Customer Challenge Group and Ofgem at minimum each quarter, highlighting any potential or materialising cost overruns with explanations and plans to mitigate them.28 - 5.46 Where the Licensee cannot accommodate cost variations via existing flexibility, it may submit an end-of-year reopener application to apply for an adjustment to its Allowed Revenue for the subsequent year.
-A reopener application must provide a clear explanation for how and why costs have deviated from approved forecasts, how the Licensee has sought to accommodate them using budgetary flexibility of contingency funding and justify any proposed additional funding as economic and efficient.
+- a) Budgetary flexibility, including the ability to reallocate internal resource costs across programmes and External Costs within programmes - b) Use over-recovery contingency to manage cashflows and small overspends - c) Utilise Uncertainty Mechanisms, including: - (1) Automatic adjustments to account for Pass-through, volume sensitive costs and contracted indexation impacts agreed at the business planning stage - (2) An end-of-year reopener to enable the Allowed Revenue to be amended for the following Regulatory Year where costs have arisen that could not be reasonably anticipated - (3) An emergency reopener to account for external shocks - 5.45 The Successor Licensee should use its budgetary flexibility in the first instance to accommodate cost variations.
+The Successor Licensee must also report on its delivery to the approved budget to the Customer Challenge Group and Ofgem at minimum each quarter, highlighting any potential or materialising cost overruns with explanations and plans to mitigate them. - 5.46 Where the Successor Licensee cannot accommodate cost variations via existing flexibility, it may submit an end-of-year reopener application to apply for an adjustment to its Allowed Revenue for the subsequent year.
+A reopener application must provide a clear explanation for how and why costs have deviated from approved forecasts, how the Successor Licensee has sought to accommodate them using budgetary flexibility of contingency funding and justify any proposed additional funding as economic and efficient.
 The reopener application guidance is set out in section 6. - 5.47 We acknowledge that there could be situations which may impact milestones/service requirements that are outside of Licensee's control.
-However, when the Licensee's poor planning or contract management result in the need to incur additional costs, such cost may not represent economic and efficient spend.
-In such instances we may: - a) Not approve the proposed reopener application in part or in full (and determine no or partial adjustment to the Allowed Revenue) - b) Require an undertaking from the Licensee in respect of managing any additional spend and ringfence the additional expenditure within the budget
+However, when the Successor Licensee's poor planning or contract management result in the need to incur additional costs, such cost may not represent economic and efficient spend.
+In such instances we may: - a) Not approve the proposed reopener application in part or in full (and determine no or partial adjustment to the Allowed Revenue)